 Daniel Raiskin, Principal Guest Conductor (from 2017/18)

-From the 2018/19 season onwards, Daniel Raiskin will be Music Director of the Winnipeg Symphony Orchestra and since 2017/18 he is Principal Guest Conductor of the Belgrade Philharmonic Orchestra as well as Artistic Partner of the Chamber Orchestra St. Michael Strings in Finland.
-Daniel Raiskin’s engagements in the 2018/19 season include appearances with Netherlands Symphony Orchestra und Orquesta Clásica Santa Cecilia.
-Moreover, he will give his debut with St. Petersburg Philharmonic Symphony Orchestra.
+From the 2018-19 season onwards, Daniel Raiskin is Music Director of the Winnipeg Symphony Orchestra and since 2017-18 he is Principal Guest Conductor of the Belgrade Philharmonic Orchestra.
+From the 2020/2021 season Daniel Raiskin is the Principal Conductor of the Slovak Philharmonic Orchestra in Bratislava.
+Daniel Raiskin’s engagements in the 2018-19 season included appearances with Netherlands Symphony Orchestra und Orquesta Clasica Santa Cecilia.
+Moreover, he gave his debut with St. Petersburg Philharmonic Symphony Orchestra.

 His appearances in the opera house have included Carmen directed by Calixto Bieito for the Dutch company Opera Zuid, and at the Theater Koblenz, where he also conducted Shostakovich’s The Nose.
 Raiskin conducted the Minsk Orchestra in an acclaimed production of Mozart’s Don Giovanni at the Opera Festival 2011 in St. Margarethen/ Austria.